Updated: Jan 23

 First, We had to move the RV home.
-So we have officially started Airbnbing our RV that moved to our property at the end of the season last year.
-After a few years of Seasonal camping at a Beautiful Trailer Park 3 hrs away.
-Mainly because we had left the city and moved out to this property that we had everything we had ever needed for relaxation, a private deck and dock, a lake, a fire pit, some breathing space, and a hot tub!
+We have officially started Airbnbing our RV that moved to our property at the end of the season last year.
+After a few years of Seasonal camping at a Beautiful Trailer Park 3 hrs away, we discovered we now had everything we needed for relaxation and fresh breathing space once leaving the city.
 Just add some good friends and wine and we are ALL set!
-Also both our girls were getting ready to go off to school in two different directions, and there would be no time for travelling 3 hours when we would want to be travelling to see our kids.
+Also both our children were getting ready to go off to school in two different directions, and there would be no time for travelling 3 hours when we would want to be travelling to see our kids.
 Moving our >10,000lb RV over 3 hours to get home and then maneuver it around the well, the septic, the 3 generation Maple trees, the chicken pen, and the neighbours retaining wall - was NO EASY task.
 But there she sits!!

 Where exactly do we put it?

 We have learned a lot about the space over the past two summers.
 That the previous owner had planted many many trees over the 8 yrs he lived here to help create this lot, and the privacy.
 We realized that there is an entire half acre that is secluded from the other, in terms of trees and bushes.
 This created the best naturally division for our trailer, literally nestled in the woods surrounded by lake, bush, trees etc.

 The plans for 2020...OH WAIT!